 Henenlotter would soon seek out sleaze filmmakers from the previous generation, David Friedman and Herschel Gordon Lewis.
-He later teamed up with the late Mike Vraney of the Something Weird Video label, for various projects that helped to preserve historical grind house pictures.
+He later teamed up with the late Mike Vraney of the Something Weird Video label, on projects to preserve historical grind house pictures.
 He’s returned to make a number of sequels, and to try his hand at other outrageous film projects.
 For fans of marginal films, he’s become a sort of blue-movie Robert Osborne.

 Basket Case offers plenty of fodder for critics that like to dissect pop genre pix.
-At first, the Belial story comes off as an opportunistic melding of Sisters and Eraserhead.
+The Belial story initially comes off as an opportunistic melding of Sisters and Eraserhead.
 Henenlotter also leans on the Jekyll and Hyde / Psycho transference theme.
-It could very well be an ordinary split-personality story, if Duane was simply deranged, and only imagining that he has a monster in a basket.
+It could very well be an ordinary split-personality story, if Duane were simply deranged and only imagining that he has a monster in a basket.
 There’s never any doubt that Belial does exist as a separate creature, but he still represents half of a serial-killer type of psychopathic personality.

 The definition of ‘belie’ is to betray, so perhaps Belial is the nasty, destructive and socially taboo part of Duane Bradley.
-He can be kept hidden from the world, but he can’t be denied.
+He can be kept hidden from the world but he can’t be denied.
 Duane loves his brother and is loyal to him to the bitter end.
 The horror comes from Duane’s inability to (sigh) reconcile all this killing and gore with his desire for a normal life.
-The relationship may be sketchy, but it engages us, and elevates this agreeably sleazy picture far above 42nd street.
+The sketchy relationship engages us and elevates this agreeably sleazy picture far above 42nd street.

 Arrow has collected enough extras for a Basket Case film festival.
-They range from interviews archived and new, to featurettes, unused scenes and ad material.
-Everything that Frank Henenlotter participates in is gold, as he simply comes off as a nice, smart guy who had a hell of a good time making a movie with his friends.
+They range from interviews archived and new to featurettes, unused scenes and ad material.
+Everything that Frank Henenlotter participates in is gold.
+He comes off as a nice, smart guy who had a hell of a good time making a movie with his friends.
 Most still are his friends.
-Kevin Van Hentenryck returns for various pieces, as does the personable Beverly Bonner.
-Perhaps in line with the director’s attitude toward sexploitation is a joke interview in which a naked man claiming to be Henenlotter gives forth with a phony film introduction, ending with a full-frontal exit.
+Kevin Van Hentenryck returns for various pieces as does the personable Beverly Bonner.
+Perhaps in line with the director’s attitude toward sexploitation is a joke interview in which a naked man claiming to be Henenlotter gives forth with a phony film introduction ending with a full-frontal exit.
 It probably cracked up the audiences at one of the show’s re-premieres, but it’s too rough for this context.

 A well-made new short subject called Belial’s Dream darkens the spirit of Basket Case with a lot of disturbing stop-motion imagery suspended between Lynchian weirdness and profane obviousness.
 Much more fun is Henenlotter’s pre- BC short subject Slash of the Knife, a wickedly accurate parody of old barnstorming “Mom and Dad” type movies.
 Instead of childbirth the subject is circumcision, and Henenlotter elicits some squirmy reactions.

 That last detail speaks for the quality of what Henenlotter was shooting.
-I admire filmmakers from this period, that went the distance and actually put a decent movie together, as not everybody could.
+I admire filmmakers from this period, that went the distance and actually put a decent movie together.
+Not everybody could.
 I once edited a low-budget ‘family adventure’ movie with Robert S. Birchard.
 When the producer’s cash ran out he arranged a last-minute work print screening, with the aim of tapping his investors for more funds.
-They instead asked to be given back the money they had already paid!
+They instead asked to be given back the money they had already paid.